Running Load Tests

-The Network Throughput section tells how many bytes/bits are being sent and received across the network.
+This section tells how many bytes/bits are being sent and received across the network.
 The value is calculated based on the total size of each request sent (upload) and each response received (download).
-The calculation is based on a rolling 6-second window.
+The calculation is based on a rolling window going back a few seconds.

-The Transaction Throughput section tells the average number of pages and hits per second are being generated in a rolling time window.
+The Transaction Throughput graph is the rate of pages and hits per second over time.

 Pages refers to any primary request made by a step in one of your scripts, whether or not the page had additional resources rolled up underneath it.
 It basically means the number of primary requests or navigations directly resulting from one of your steps.